Redocly/redocly-cli/docs/custom-plugins/custom-decorators.md

 }
 ```

 Each decorator or preprocessor is a function that returns an object.
 The object's keys are the node types in the document, and each of those can contain any or all of the `enter()`, `leave()` and `skip()` functions for that node type.
-More information and examples on the [visitor pattern page](./visitor.md).
+Find more information and examples on the [visitor pattern page](./visitor.md).

 ## Decorator example